NGDSG/BAMSI/README.md

 BAMSI streams the data, filters it according to a custom criteria, and saves the resulting subset of the data to storage.
 This removes the need to store the entire data set on local storage; a small subset of interest can be extracted and further analyzed locally.

-BAMSI is currently implemented for filtering the set of BAM files from the 1000 Genomes Project phase 3 dataset (http://www.1000genomes.org), but could be modified to work with any set of BAM/SAM files.
+BAMSI is currently implemented for filtering the set of BAM files from the 1000 Genomes Project phase 3 low coverage dataset (http://www.1000genomes.org), but could be modified to work with any set of BAM/SAM files.

-Follow the setup instructions here to set up BAMSI on your own set of compute resources.
+Follow the instructions here to launch BAMSI on your own set of compute resources.

 A freely available deployment of BAMSI is also available at (http://bamsi.research.it.uu.se/), hosted by SNIC Science Cloud.